 In all labor share regression, we cluster standard errors at the four-digit ISIC level.
 In addition, in the case of regressions that include the markup on the right-hand side we bootstrap the standard errors, since the firm-level markup is an estimated regressor.
-18 The markup is a function of tariff levels and we respond to this relationship in three ways.
+The markup is a function of tariff levels and we respond to this relationship in three ways.
 First, in estimating (15), we use a lagged value for the estimated markup to reduce concerns about contemporaneous shocks to both markups and labor shares.
 Secondly, we estimate (16) using five-year differences.

-19 framework), De Loecker and Warzynski (2012) suggest reliance on a gross output production function and the use of information on the expenditure share of materials to estimate markups.
+&lt;sup>18 In the case of labor adjustment costs (which raise the same issues in markup estimation as does our fair wage framework), De Loecker and Warzynski (2012) suggest reliance on a gross output production function and the use of information on the expenditure share of materials to estimate markups.
 In our regressions, the variable markup is the firm level markup constructed by estimating production function coefficients for every two-digit CIC industry and using the firm's material share of revenue.
 Effectively, the marginal cost in the denominator of our markup estimate uses the marginal revenue product (which is the wage exclusive of shared rents) to evaluate labor costs.
 This way movements in markup will give us a very good sense of the movements in firm rents.
 Because markup is estimated, we bootstrapped errors using 400 repetitions.
 See Cameron and Trivedi (2005), Chapter 11, for a discussion on selecting number of bootstrap replications.